I Am Not Your Muslim

 However, to frame everything in terms of refutation is the opposite of empowerment.

 Muslims genuinely trying to push back against negative stereotypes is no longer just a matter of representation, but survival.
-Liberal politicians and media are also keen to oppose right wing views of Muslims, and the consumerist market in general sees Muslims as a new iteration of "behind the veil" tropes or Westernized "bad asses" (see Nike's recent commercial starring Muslim women defying disapprovers as they sport their way to freedom).
+Liberal politicians and media are also keen to oppose right-wing views of Muslims, and the consumerist market in general sees Muslims as a new iteration of "behind the veil" tropes or Westernized "bad asses" (see Nike's recent commercial starring Muslim women defying disapprovers as they sport their way to freedom).
 The commodification of Muslim identity is emerging as the most powerful influence in the process of identity formation.
 The interaction between the free market and the very narrow prism through which dominant establishment thinking is filtered has begun to treat Muslims like any other product.

 This is not to suggest that Muslims have some innate authenticity that should transcend the inevitable and highly competitive market of merchandise whose subjects have very little say in what is amplified and what is not, but some refuse to resign themselves to it.
 The grotesque prejudice and violence against Muslims has created a counter push where only positive, stylized, aspirational, attractive, overly feminized, bourgeoisie Islam has flooded the zone.
 It is at once too much and not enough.
 An exercise in erasure.